Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we apply our algorithms on several datasets.
+In this section, we apply DR-NMF on several data sets.
 In all cases, we perform 1000 iterations.
 All tests are preformed using Matlab R2015a on a laptop Intel CORE i7-7500U CPU @2.9GHz 24GB RAM.
-The code is available from \url{https://sites.google.com/site/nicolasgillis/code}.
+The code is available on Code Ocean via \url{https://doi.org/10.24433/CO.7769595.v1}.

-\subsection{MO-NMF: Examples of Pareto frontier on synthetic data}
+\subsection{MO-NMF: Examples of the Pareto frontier on synthetic data}

 In this section, we illustrate the use of Algorithm~\ref{muHwsnmf} to compute Pareto-optimal solutions.
 We will focus on the case $\beta=0,1,2$, that is, IS- and KL-divergences and the Frobenius norm.
 Note, however, that our algorithm and code can deal with any $\beta \geq 0$ and any finite set $\Omega$.